ncn-foreigners/singleRcapture/README.md

 Currently we’ve implemented most of the frequentist approaches used in literature such as:

-- Zero truncated poisson, geometric and negative binomial regression.
+- Zero truncated Poisson, geometric and negative binomial regression.
-- Zero truncated one inflated and one inflated zero truncated poisson and gemetric models.
+- Zero truncated one inflated and one inflated zero truncated Poisson and geometric models.
 (Negative binomial is currently in development.)
-- Zero one truncated poisson geometric and negative binomial models.
+- Zero one truncated Poisson geometric and negative binomial models.
 - Generalised Chao and Zelterman’s models based on logistic regression.
 - Three types of bootstrap parametric, semi-parametric and non parametric.